 This build is based on The Whispering Ice unique staff.
 Icestorm damage scales from Int, therefore Int is the main stat.

-The build is immune to stun, shock, ignite, freeze (optional), corrupted blood (optional), and all forms of chaos damage, and partially immune to chill and freeze.
+The build is immune to stun, shock, ignite, freeze (optional), corrupted blood (optional), and all forms of chaos damage.
+It also heavily mitigates curses.

-Key mechanics: cold damage with a lot of resist penetration, AoE freeze, Chaos Inoculation, ES leech, Zealot's Oath, 2 curses, Elemental Overload, Arcane Surge, Flesh and Stone, Cyclopean Coil.
+Key mechanics: cold damage with a lot of resist penetration, AoE freeze, Chaos Inoculation, ES leech, Zealot's Oath, 2-3 curses, Elemental Overload, Arcane Surge.